The questions A/NZ businesses need to ask before diving into SaaS

 Who is hosting the application?

-Buying from a SaaS vendor doesn’t necessarily mean they’re hosting the software behind the application itself – some vendors use other firms such as cloud and data centre companies to provide backend infrastructure and operations.
+Buying from a SaaS vendor doesn’t necessarily mean they’re hosting the software behind the application itself – some vendors use other firms such as cloud and data center companies to provide backend infrastructure and operations.
 For example, SAP’s S/4HANA Cloud is sold directly by SAP and run on the public cloud through providers such as Amazon Web Services (AWS).

 This is not the best and most efficient approach in our experience – it adds an unnecessary middleman and upgrades can be delayed with this approach.
 Customers should read the fine print in what exactly is being hosted and by whom.